adeleke123/alx-system_engineering-devops/0x06-regular_expressions/README.md

 -   Directory: `0x06-regular_expressions`
 -   File: `7-OMG_WHY_ARE_YOU_SHOUTING.rb`

- Done?
-Help Check your code Get a sandbox QA Review

 ### 8\.
 Textme

-#advanced

-Score: 0.00% (Checks completed: 0.00%)

-This exercise was prepared for you by [Guillaume Plessis](https://alx-intranet.hbtn.io/rltoken/2Rwwb9pSGKXSp3b3BcqkAw "Guillaume Plessis"), VP of Infrastructure at TextMe.
+- This exercise was prepared for you by [Guillaume Plessis](https://alx-intranet.hbtn.io/rltoken/2Rwwb9pSGKXSp3b3BcqkAw "Guillaume Plessis"), VP of Infrastructure at TextMe.
 It is something he uses daily.
 You can thank Guillaume for his project [on Twitter](https://alx-intranet.hbtn.io/rltoken/Vz-iLl3_Of797s9TsjCxJQ "on Twitter").

-For this task, you'll be taking over Guillaume's responsibilities: one afternoon, a TextMe VoIP Engineer comes to you and explains she wants to run some statistics on the TextMe app text messages transactions.
+- For this task, you'll be taking over Guillaume's responsibilities: one afternoon, a TextMe VoIP Engineer comes to you and explains she wants to run some statistics on the TextMe app text messages transactions.

-Requirements:
+- Requirements:

 -   Your script should output: `[SENDER],[RECEIVER],[FLAGS]`
     -   The sender phone number or name (including country code if present)
     -   The receiver phone number or name (including country code if present)
     -   The flags that were used

-You can find a [[log file here]](http://intranet-projects-files.s3.amazonaws.com/holbertonschool-sysadmin_devops/78/text_messages.log).
+- You can find a [[log file here]](http://intranet-projects-files.s3.amazonaws.com/holbertonschool-sysadmin_devops/78/text_messages.log).

-Example:
+- Example:

 ```
 $ ./100-textme.rb 'Feb 1 11:00:00 ip-10-0-0-11 mdr: 2016-02-01 11:00:00 Receive SMS [SMSC:SYBASE1] [SVC:] [ACT:] [BINF:] [FID:] [from:Google] [to:+16474951758] [flags:-1:0:-1:0:-1] [msg:127:This planet has - or rather had - a problem, which was this: most of the people on it were unhappy for pretty much of the time.] [udh:0:]'